SB312 Alabama 2022 Session

 - COVID-19, occupational licensing boards prohibited to take adverse action based on physician's recommended COVID-19 treatment, health care facilities and pharmacies required to fulfill patient's COVID-19 treatment request, cause of action provided

-This bill would require health care facilities to provide a patient's requested off-label COVID-19 treatment.
+- Requires health care facilities to provide off-label COVID-19 treatments upon patient request.

 - Subjects